Some toothpaste commercial, as explanation for the fifth "dentist of five". As a slight aversion, the vulnerable area is thevulnerable area.

 Devil May Cry 4 has a big one of these when Dante takes on the Savior in order to rescue Nero.
 This is combined with Womb Level as Nero takes it on from within.

-The boss of the Wind Temple of The Legend of Zelda: The Minish Cap.
+The boss of the Wind Temple.
 They are two creatures that can fly, but Link does not fly.
 Consequently you spend the whole time standing on one or the other.

 Two bosses in Twilight Princess don't have to be climbed as much as getting high enough to use the hookshot on their weak point on their back.
 Cue Link sitting on the boss frantically stabbing said weak point with his sword until he gets shaken off.